BOBBY BRASEL | ASSOCIATE HEAD COACH

-Kasondra Foreman concludes her first season as assistant coach with the North Texas women's basketball program.
-She assists with recruiting for the Mean Green and helps develop the team's guards.
+Kasondra Foreman will begin her third season as assistant coach with the North Texas women’s basketball program.

-Foreman had been with Northwestern St. for the past two years, serving as assistant coach with a special emphasis on recruiting and guard development.
+Before joining North Texas, Foreman had been with Northwestern State for the previous two years, serving as assistant coach with a special emphasis on recruiting and guard development.

 At NSU, Foreman was responsible for recruiting stellar Texas talent, including Emerald Mayfield from Bowie High School in Arlington.
 Mayfield was District 7-5A MVP, as well as First Team All-District and Offensive Player of the Year.
 Another incoming recruit, Brynae Thompson from Cy-Fair High School in Houston, was a two-time All-District Honoree and won MVP awards at the AAU Georgetown Invitational and the 2012 Insiders Tournament.

-It was only three years ago that Foreman donned the Green and White on the Super Pit court.
+Foreman donned the Green and White on the Super Pit court not that long ago.
 She played at North Texas from 2010-12, making 31 starts in 59 career appearances for the Mean Green.
 In the 2010-11 season, she averaged 6.6 points and 3.6 rebounds per game, while leading the team with 99 assists - 3.3 per game.
-For her performance, she was named the team's 2011 Newcomer of the Year.
+For her performance, she was named the team’s 2011 Newcomer of the Year.

 During the 2011-12 season, she was coached by Karen Aston and Jalie Mitchell and the Mean Green improved to 15-16, following a 5-25 record the previous year.
 Oddly enough, Mitchell actually recruited her to North Texas from Weatherford CC, where she averaged 10 points, 5.6 rebounds and 4.5 assists per game.
 To this day, Foreman considers Mitchell “one of the most influential young ladies” in her life, which makes their reunion with the Mean Green even more special.

-She graduated from North Texas in 2012 with a bachelor's degree in kinesiology and a minor in communication.
+She graduated from North Texas in 2012 with a bachelor’s degree in kinesiology and a minor in communication.
 Foreman was also a member of the Student-Athlete Advisory Committee and helped run summer camps for young players.
-She graduated from NSU with her master's degree in health and human performance in 2015.
+She also graduated from NSU with a master’s degree in heath and human performance.

 Her parents are Bunnie and Sonja Foreman and she has four siblings: Krystal, Kourtney, Jasmine and James.

-Ryan Vargo enters his first season as a video coordinator for the North Texas women's basketball team in 2016-17.
+Ryan Vargo was named director of operations for the North Texas women's basketball team in 2018.

-In this role, he oversees all video and analytics, the oversight of film exchange and practice player management, while also having other specific practice and gameday duties.
+Vargo had been video coordinator for the Mean Green women's basketball team since 2016, overseeing all video and analytics, film exchange and practice player management, while also having other specific practice and gameday duties.

-Vargo joins head coach Jalie Mitchell’s staff after serving as video coordinator and head student manager for the North Texas men’s basketball team over the last four seasons.
-While on Tony Benford’s staff, he oversaw all video operations of the team and was an integral part in the scouting of opponents through the evaluation of personnel, set plays and offensive/defensive tendencies.
+Vargo joined head coach Jalie Mitchell's staff after serving as video coordinator and head student manager for the North Texas men's basketball team for four seasons.
+While on the men's staff he oversaw all video operations of the team and was an integral part in the scouting of opponents through the evaluation of personnel, set plays and offensive/defensive tendencies.
 He also oversaw and coordinated the activities for as many as six Mean Green student managers.

-In addition to his involvement with North Texas Athletics, Vargo previously worked as a production assistant with Synergy Sports Technology, a company that creates web-based, on-demand basketball analytics for the purposes of scouting and development.
+He previously worked as a production manager with Synergy Sports Technology, a company that creates web-based, on-demand basketball analytics for scouting and development.

 Vargo graduated from North Texas in May 2016 with a degree in history and political science.